A couple of weeks ago Shân Millie, co-editor of The Insurtech Book, dropped me a note about Winward, the marine data analytics business.

 The first thing I did was made sure we were tracking Winward.
 We were.
 And not only that I was pleased that we also featured them as #3 in our 2016 Disrupt 100.
 As a side note, a couple of days after Shân’s intro we noted they raised $16.5m Series C from XL Innovate.

-It’s a good reminder for all of us who are religiously attending the echo chamber of insurtech/instech/insuretech events that maybe, just maybe, it’s time to look outside insurance and get closer to the innovation taking place in the adjacent markets.
+It’s a good reminder for all of us who are religiously attending the echo chamber of insurtech/instech/insuretech events that maybe, just maybe, it’s time to look outside insurance and get closer to the innovation taking place in the adjacent insurance market.

 The good news is we at Tällt track around 5 million ventures across all sectors worldwide and can help you with that.
 Just drop me a line and I’ll run you through how.